jrydberg/service-registry/README.md

 This is a simple service registry that can be used in a distributed service oriented architecture.

-It is designed to be simple, scalable and fault tolerant.

-What it is:
+What it tries to be:

-* simple
+* simple,
-* eventually consistent
+* eventually consistent,
+* scalable, and
-* scalable
+* fault tolerant

-What it is not:
+# Configuration:

+Below is an example configuration:

+    name: sr-sto-1
+    port: 3222
+    liveness: 300
+    cluster:
+      sr-sto-1:
+        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
+        port: 3222
+      sr-ash-1:
+        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
+        port: 3222
+      sr-lon-1:
+        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
+        port: 3222

+Here's a short description of the variables:

+* `name` defines the name of the local node in the cluster.
+There must be a node in `cluster` for this node.
+* `port` sets the listen port of the service.
-* a coordination service
+* `liveness` specifies for how long a service instance should live before being expired, unless updated.
+* `cluster´ defines the replication cluster.

 ## The API